 The Salon presents an extensive experience of the Benalla Art Gallery collection.
-Hundreds of works from the Collection, including paintings, prints, drawings, decorative arts and furniture, will be displayed in a 19th century salon style.
+An amazing array of works from the Collection, including paintings, prints, drawings, decorative arts and furniture, are displayed in a 19th century salon style.

 Eva Ponting (Gunditjmara), Lyn Thorpe (Yorta Yorta), Naomi Ota (Japan/Australia), Cynthia Hardie (Yorta Yorta)